Local moving companies in El Paso

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
 Make sure your moving company has all the proper licenses before you book with them.

-- Moving permits: You won't need a moving permit in Minnesota, but make sure to check local parking regulations before your move.
+- Moving permits: You won’t need a moving permit for Minnesota, but it’s smart to look into local parking rules before your move.

-- Change of address: Make sure to fill out your USPS change of address form at least a week before moving.
-You can choose your official move date and have your mail forwarded to Minnesota.
+- Change of address: Make sure to submit your USPS change of address form at least a week before you move.
+You’ll be able to choose your official move date so your mail is forwarded to Minnesota seamlessly.
 Get started here.

-- Moving insurance: Insurance rules differ from state to state, so your specific needs will depend on your location.
+- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 - Moving checklist: Simplify your move using our moving checklist.
 It keeps everything organized and takes care of the details, so you can relax and enjoy making your new place home.